-TTS in a harbour seal exposed to longer duration noise was investigated twice (Kastak et al., 2005, Kastelein et al., 2012a).
-Kastak et al. (2005) were able to induce 6 dB TTS after 25 min exposure to 152 dB re 1 $\mu$ Pa using octave band noise centred at 2.5 kHz.
-Kastelein et al. (2012b) found that TTS of approximately 6 dB was induced after 60 min exposure to 136 dB re 1 $\mu$ Pa octave band noise centred around 4 kHz.
+TTS in a harbour seal exposed to longer duration noise was investigated twice (Kastak et al., 2005, Kastelein et al., 2012b).
+Kastak et al. (2005) were able to induce 6 dB TTS after 25 minutes exposure using octave band noise centred at 2.5 kHz.
+Kastelein et al. (2012b) found that TTS of approximately 6 dB was induced after 60 min exposure to 136 dB re 1 μPa octave band noise centred around 4 kHz.

-Popper et al. (2005) investigated TTS in three species of fish, northern pike (Esox lucius), Lake chub (Couesius plumbeus), and broad whitefish (Coregonus nasus), when exposed to high intensity noise from a seismic air-gun.
+Popper et al. (2005) investigated TTS in three species of fish, northern pike (Esox Lucius), Lake chub (Couesius plumbeus), and broad whitefish (Coregonus nasus), when exposed to high intensity noise from a seismic airgun.
 TTS was found in northern pike and lake chub, but not broad whitefish, and hearing fully recovered within 24 hours of exposure.
-Scholick and Yan (2001) tested the effect of white noise (0.3-4.0 kHz) at 143 dB re 1 $\mu$ Pa on the fathead minnow (Pimephales promelas), a cyprind fish species.
+Scholick and Yan (2001) tested the effect of white noise (0.3-4.0 kHz) at 143 dB re 1 μ Pa on the fathead minnow (Pimephales promelas), a cyprind fish species.
 They were able to show significant TTS even after relatively short exposures (1 hour), and longer exposures (24 hours) produced TTS that was still significant after two weeks.

 Noise has also been shown to cause injury directly to the hearing sensory epithelium in fish (Popper and Hastings, 2009).
-Enger et al. (1981) found damaged cells in the sensory epithelium of Atlantic cod exposed to between 1 and 5 hours of pure tones (50 Hz to 400 Hz at 180 dB re 1 $\mu$ Pa).
+Enger et al. (1981) found damaged cells in the sensory epithelium of Atlantic cod exposed to between 1 and 5 hours of pure tones (50 Hz to 400 Hz at 180 dB re 1 μ Pa).
 McCauly et al. (2003) found extensive damage to the hearing epithelium in pink snapper (Pagrus auratus), after exposure to intense seismic air-gun noise.
 A later study has however not been able to replicate this study in another fish species (Popper et al., 2007).

-3.6.
 Physical injury in non-auditory tissue

-High intensity sounds have been proposed as the cause of bubble formation in the tissue of some cetaceans (Jepson et al., 2003; Tal et al., 2015).
-Furthermore, Tal's et al. 2015 results indicate a deleterious interaction between intense underwater sound fields and the vital body functions either directly or via nitrogen bubble growth.
-The study indicates a significant contribution of the noise to the development of a neurologic insult, in addition to the dysfunction by decompression sickness.
+High intensity sounds have been proposed as the cause of bubble formation in the tissue of some cetaceans (Tal et al., 2015).
 Though physical injury after noise exposure has not been investigated in porpoises, it has been proposed as the cause of some cetacean mass-strandings after exposure to military mid-frequency sonar (Balcomb and Claridge, 2001).
 A study by Kvadsheim et al. (2010) examined possible tissue damage in hooded seals after exposure to naval sonar, but found no evidence of tissue damage.